 - Gut problems and irritable bowel syndrome (IBS)

 - Malabsorption and nutritional deficiencies

 - Weight gain and inability to lose weight

 It may seem that a diet free from lectins is the next big food trend, but with good reasons.
 The botanical implications of how plants evolve to survive is an important context when it comes to examining our diet and ensuring that we are as informed as possible about any potential inflammatory factors that can lead to chronic illness.

-A lectin free diet doesn’t have to be boring – you simply need to avoid foods that personally cause you sensitivities.
-Each body is different, so experimenting around an ideal diet that works with your digestion and health is key.
+A lectin-free diet doesn’t have to be boring – you simply need to avoid foods that personally cause you sensitivities.
+Each body is different, so experimenting with an ideal diet that works with your digestion and health is key.

 And whenever your digestion feels like it could use a break, the best thing to do is to conduct a fast that works with your lifestyle.
 This will not only help heal your gut, but it will give your body the energy it needs to prioritize any other possible health issues it usually cannot get to because the 4-part digestive process utilizes 70% of our daily energy.

 Health is the true wealth and prioritizing your gut health is key to lowering inflammation in the body, healing chronic conditions, and increasing your immunity!

 If you’d like to learn how to lower your inflammation levels and heal your chronic health condition through body detoxification, check out my free practical detox guide that will guide you on your health journey through essential tips, naturopathic knowledge about healing, and an effective 3-month diet plan to help you reverse disease symptoms naturally.